 As a scholar, Dr. Leon W. Couch III concentrates on pragmatic applications of contemporary and historical music theories to keyboard performance.
 Numerous grants for his scholarship, performances, teaching, and public service have resulted in pedagogy software, an international solo recording, and a highly regarded 3-CD educational resource entitled Playing Buxtehude's Works Rhetorically offered by the national organization of the American Guild of Organists.
 Dr. Couch has presented at numerous international, national, and regional conferences.
 (He also enjoys presenting lectures to the local AGO chapters and to the general public.)
 Recent projects include rhythmic analyses (Schenker) of Baroque organ works and musical-rhetorical interpretations of seventeenth-century German music.

 As a performer, Dr. Couch presents organ recitals, masterclasses, and lecture-recitals throughout the United States.
 In August 2007, the respected label Pro Organo released his solo recording Hamburger Rhetoric; selections have been featured on NPR's Pipedreams (public radio) and on Alabama Public Radio (APR) several times.
 He is represented by the Concert Artist Cooperative, as advertised in The Diapason and The American Organist.
-Each year, he performs in numerous states and has played in major venues, such as the Spoleto Festival and in recital series at the University of Calgary, Concordia Theological Seminary in Fort Wayne, Christ the King Lutheran Church in Houston, the Old Salem Museum in NC, Memorial Art Gallery in Rochester NY, St. Philip's Cathedral in Atlanta, St. Mark's Cathedral in Seattle, Trinity Episcopal Cathedral in Portland, Cathedral Church of the Advent in Birmingham AL, Harvard University, Princeton University, the University of Calgary, the University of Florida, the University of Louisville, Victoria Concert Hall in Singapore, and Pingtung Concert Hall in Taiwan.
+Each year, he performs in numerous states and has played in major venues, such as the Spoleto Festival, Concordia Theological Seminary in Fort Wayne, Christ the King Lutheran Church in Houston, the Old Salem Museum in NC, Memorial Art Gallery in Rochester NY, St. Philip's Cathedral in Atlanta, St. Mark's Cathedral in Seattle, Trinity Episcopal Cathedral in Portland, Cathedral Church of the Advent in Birmingham AL, Harvard University, Princeton University, the University of Calgary, the University of Florida, the University of Louisville, Victoria Concert Hall in Singapore, and Pingtung Concert Hall in Taiwan.

 Dr. Couch earned two doctoral degrees from the University of Cincinnati’s College-Conservatory of Music: the D.M.A. in Organ Performance and the Ph.D. in Music Theory.
 His undergraduate degrees in physics, mathematics, and music are from the University of Florida.
 His principal organ teachers include Willis Bodine and Roberta Gary.
 His main scholarly mentors include Frank Samarotto (Schenker), Severine Neff (Schoenberg), and Edward Nowacki (History of Theory).
 He is also active in several musical organizations (CMS, AGO, AMS-SW, CMS-SW, ICMC, and TSMT).